ucn-triumf/ucndata/ucndata/docs/ucnrun.md

 #### Notes

 * Can access attributes of tfile directly from top-level object
-* Need to define the values in ucndata.settings if you want non-default behaviour
+* Need to define the values if you want non-default behaviour
 * Object is indexed as [cycle, period] for easy access to sub time frames

 Cycle param contents